ChaseBurr/Athletic-Shop/README.md

-This project is to demostrate my ReactJS knowledge.
+This project is to demonstrate my ReactJS knowledge